gestalt-config/gestalt/README.md

 Required parameters are ones that don't have a default and are not nullable.
 An exception will be thrown in this case.

-If all members are optional, and we have no parameters we will try and create the class with the default empty constructor.
+If all members are optional, and we have no parameters we will try and create the class with the default PlaceHolder constructor.

 If you didn't manually add any Decoders as part of the GestaltBuilder, it will add the defaults.
 The GestaltBuilder uses the service loader to create instances of the Decoders.
 It will configure them by passing in the GestaltConfig to applyConfig.
 To register your own default Decoders, add it to a file in META-INF\services\org.github.gestalt.config.decoder.Decoder and add the full path to your Decoder